near-examples/coin-flip-examples/README.md

 ---

-## Storage

-You may have noticed that sometimes you get redirected to the NEAR wallet asking for some $NEAR when changing the status message.
-This was to cover storage costs on the blockchain through a concept known as [storage staking](https://docs.near.org/docs/concepts/storage-staking).

-When developing on NEAR, smart contracts must maintain enough $NEAR tokens on the account to cover data storage at a rate of 1 $NEAR per 100/kb.
-Using the `near-api-js`, the `attachedDeposit` parameter will allow you to attach a specified amount of $NEAR to cover the extra information you are storing.
-You do not need to know the _exact_ amount of $NEAR required as if you overpay, you will be refunded the difference.
-However, if you _do not_ attach enough $NEAR to your call to cover additional storage, the contract call will fail.

 ## Example Game

 > In this example repo there are several other branches with different completed contracts that you can use to help you learn:

 - `skeleton` contains the skeleton code for the coin flipping game
-- `coin-flip-finished` contains the finished code for the coin flipping game
+- `coin-flip` contains the finished code for the coin flipping game
-- `coin-flip-hub` contains the finished code for the hub contract.

-The actual on-chain interactions take place in the `flip_coin` and `get_points` functions defined in `frontend/utils/utils.js`.
+The actual on-chain interactions take place in the `callSmartContractFunction` and `viewBlockchainState` functions defined in `frontend/near-api.js`.

-To test the fully working contract alongside the frontend, switch to the `coin-flip-finished` branch and follow the steps outlined in the [Quickstart](#quick-start) section.
+To test the fully working coin flipping contract alongside the frontend, switch to the `coin-flip` branch and follow the steps outlined in the [Quickstart](#quick-start) section.

 ---